TarangRanpara/EMFoS/README.md

 **EMFoS: Evaluation Metrics For Summarization**

 Measuring the performance of NLP tasks like News Summarization is a very challenging task.
 It's not always possible to have human annotators review it.
 We need an "Automatic Evaluation Metric" that can work without human intervention.
-It may not be as good as human ratings but it can be a "**proxy**".
+It may not be as good as human ratings, but it can be a "proxy."
 Thus, a good "Automatic Evaluation Metric" is supposed to be a good "Proxy" of Human Evaluation (or Ratings).
 The idea is that if we have multiple options for evaluation metrics, we choose one which is a better proxy of human evaluation compared to others.

 This Repository explores various evaluation metrics, including de-facto-evaluation-metric-for-summarization "ROUGE Score" and some contextual-similarity-based metrics.
 We compute Pearson and Spearman-Rank correlation between a respective evaluation metric and human ratings to know "how good proxy the given metric is of human ratings?"

-**PS:** We get results supporting the fact that contextual similarity is a better proxy of human ratings than ROUGE Score.
+PS: We get results supporting that contextual similarity is a better proxy of human ratings than ROUGE Score.

 ## Motivation

 Evaluation Metrics like [ROUGE Score](https://aclanthology.org/W04-1013/), which only considers the n-gram overlap between candidate and gold standard, can wrongly penalize abstractive summaries that may not have significant n-gram overlap with a gold standard but convey the same meaning.